 For TDSP service territories with TOU tariffs in effect prior to December 31, 2000, all Competitive Retailers will be able to offer the TOU schedules associated with those tariffs.

 Within every TDSP service territory, TOU schedules can be developed based on agreement between TDSP and requesting Competitive Retailers.
+The implementation of any new or modified TOU schedules would be subject to the ERCOT and Texas SET change control process.

 The above rules shall be effective until metering becomes competitive.